 The screencast starts with a short and nice introduction.
 It shows you how to improve your typing skills, Ben gives you nice suggestions on resources you should use for the matter.

 The part about rails.vim has a very nice subtitle and introduces to you the most important features of rails.vim.
-Ben shows you how to familiarize with Rfind, one of the most important commands of rails.vim (I have to confess I still prefer FuzzyFinderTextMate though).
+Ben shows you how to familiarize with Rfind, one of the most important commands of rails.vim (I still prefer FuzzyFinderTextMate though).
 He follows with the explanation of the R* command set.
 Then he gives you a very good explanation of the gf feature, describing it with a perfect definition context-aware.
 Ben covers the most important aspects of rails.vim and he finishes his tour with various examples of the related-files feature of rails.vim.

 I’m going to talk about snipmate in my next article of the series, because I really love it and advise everyone to use it :) By the way, Ben covers it very well, showing you many good examples and helping you personalize them.